shashankkaroo/WordsOfWisdom-Flutter-Quotes-App/README.md

-# wordsofwisdom
+# words of wisdom quotes application

-A new Flutter application.
+A new Flutter application developed with Firestore and Firebase Authentication

 ## Getting Started